-Energy bills in the UK are predicted to remain high this year due to issues that have increased wholesale energy costs.
+Energy bills in the UK are predicted to rise further in 2025 due to issues that have increased wholesale energy costs.

 Beechcroft’s inhouse survey revealed that 91% of its customers at Cotswold Gate, Burford, stated that energy-efficiency is important to them.
 This isn’t surprising, particularly when energy bills in the UK are predicted to rise again this year due to issues that have increased wholesale energy costs that have subsequently put a number of energy suppliers out of business.